 If your honey has crystallized don't throw it away, this does not mean that your honey has gone bad.
 Scientists have actually found honey in the Egyptian tombs and tested it for viability.
 It was as edible as if it was today’s honey.
 To get your honey flowing again, bring a pan of water to a boil, turn off the heat, put your container in the hot water.
 This way your honey does not have direct heat.
 It will take about 10 minutes to liquefy.
 Repeat the process if there are still crystals as the crystals will be catalysts that help your honey crystallize faster.
 You can also put it in the sun on a window sill.
 This will liquefy the honey again without destroying the enzymes and keep the raw property of the honey.
 Honey can reach up to the temperature of 120 ° and still be considered raw.
 Please do not microwave your honey if you want raw honey as this does destroy the enzymes and changes some of the properties of the honey.

 Our honey is taken out of the comb by an extractor that spins the honey out and then drains into a 5-gallon bucket through a strainer.
 This provides a honey that looks clean yet still has some pollen and small bits of wax with no heat applied.
 This will give you the best quality of honey maintaining its natural flavor and color.
 We do not add anything to it for flavoring.
+Because our honey is raw, it will crystallize sooner or later.
+The crystallization time depends on the sugar and pollen content.
 The only time we will heat our honey is to liquefy it in our 5 gallon storage buckets.
 It is heated in a controlled container set to turn off at 100 ° and can take up to 36 hours.
 Honey starts to liquefy at around 95 °.
 We liquefy our honey this way to maintain it's raw quality.

 When we first start extracting, we will put everything into 12 oz Baby Bears.
 Once we have some inventory built up of baby bears, we will start filling 24 oz Mama Bears and then Glass Quart Jars (about 3 pounds of honey).
 If we have a good harvest, we will store honey in one gallon, three gallon, and 5 gallon buckets.
 We will have some of these for sale as long as production continues.
 Honey weighs approximately 12 pounds per gallon verses the 8 pounds per gallon that water weighs.
 This makes a 5 gallon bucket weigh about 60 pounds.
 Typically our buckets weigh between 55 and 57 pounds.
 A 5 gallon bucket that is full to the very top gets very messy and sticky when putting on the lid.